top of page

-Ghoonghat is a veil or headscarf worn by some married Hindu, Jain and Sikh women to cover their head, and often their face.
-As a custom and a symbol of identity is observed by Hindu women across castes, classes, and walks of life, in and outside Rajasthan.
-In this new century, women still trapped in this veil because of the culture and religion, they have been worn for the decades.“Wearing ‘Ghoonghat’ is a 'traditional practice' and it is a way of showing respect to the elders in the family.
+Ghoonghat is a veil or headscarf worn by some married Hindu, Jain, and Sikh women to cover their heads and sometimes their faces.
+Hindu women from all castes, classes, and walks of life observe this custom as a symbol of identity.
+In this century, women still wear these veils because of cultural customs and religious beliefs.
+"Wearing 'Ghoonghat' is considered to be a 'traditional practice' and a manner of honoring family elders.